-O. RIGHTS OF THE COMPLAINANT:
+Q. RIGHTS OF AN ACCUSED:

-- 1. To be informed of all alternatives and options by a counselor in the Counseling and Testing Center. - 2.
-To decide whether he or she wishes to press charges through the University Judicial System. - 3.
+- 1. To be informed of the accusation by a University judicial officer. - 2.
+To be informed of all alternatives and options by a counselor in the Counseling and Testing Center. - 3.
+To remain silent, before, during, and after the hearing and to make a statement explaining the reasons for remaining silent. - 4.
 To have parents/family member (non-lawyer) or a member of the SMU community accompany him or her during the student judicial proceedings.
-Such persons are for moral support and have the same
+Such persons are for moral support and have the same responsibilities as described for rights of the accused to have support.
+(See The University Judicial Code, Section IV, H.) - 5.
+To challenge any member of the Hearing Board on grounds of prejudice.